 As a cloud administrator who is setting up projects for various teams, you must understand how projects determine where blueprint components are deployed.
 This understanding helps you create projects that support blueprint developers and to troubleshoot failed deployments.

 When you create a blueprint, you first associate it with a project.
-At deployment time, the blueprint requirements are evaluated against the blueprint cloud zones to find the best deployment location.
+At deployment time, the blueprint requirements are evaluated against the project cloud zones to find the best deployment location.